A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Summary and discussion

 \section{Summary and discussion}

-In this paper, we report a new discovery of an analog of LRDs at $z=0.4$, J2048, utilizing the new GMOS optical IFU spectroscopic data and the archived multi-band photometric SED.
-J2048 has a v-shape SED in UV and optical bands as those appear in JWST-discovered LRDs at $z>4$.
+In this paper, we report a new discovery of a LRD-like galaxy at $z=0.4$, J2048, utilizing the new GMOS optical IFU spectroscopic data and the archived multi-band photometric SED.
+J2048 has a v-shaped SED in UV and optical bands as those appear in JWST-discovered LRDs at $z>4$.
 The blue-excess is spatially extended and emitted from a starburst with SFR of 400 \sfrunit.
-A compact red continuum in NIR and the BLR \ha\ line indicate an obscured AGN with $A_{V,\mathrm{PL}}=6.3$, which corresponds to a bolometric luminosity of $10^{13.6}$ \lumcgs.
+A compact red continuum in NIR and the BLR \ha\ line indicate an obscured AGN with $A_{V,\mathrm{PL}}=6.3$, which corresponds to a bolometric luminosity of $10^{13.6}$ \lsun.
 The black hole mass is estimated to be $10^{10.2}$ \msun.
 J2048 also exhibits an extended, star formation ionized narrow line region and a concentrated, highly fast ionized outflow driven by the AGN, which suggest strong interaction between the AGN and the host galaxy.

 We discuss the observational similarities of J2048 and high-$z$ LRDs in Section \ref{subsec:discuss_low_z_LRD}.
 The implications on high-$z$ LRDs from the observations of J2048 are discussed in Section \ref{subsec:discuss_implication} and the overmassive SMBH in Section \ref{subsec:discuss_over_massive}.